Basilic

 Pros

-• End-to-end type safety, no contract definitions needed
+• End-to-end type safety, no separate type definitions needed

 • Automatic type inference